The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Galactic disk properties

 \subsection{Star formation rate}

-We compare the SFRs in our 4 simulations in Figure \ref{fig:sfr}.
-In the left panel we show the time evolution of the total SFR for all of our simulations, while in the right panel we show the SFR surface density (SFRD) as a function of galactocentric radius, averaged over $t=0.5-2.0$ Gyr.
-In the evolution of the SFR of the MHD and CRMHD runs we can see the effect of the complete mass return in SNe (recall Section \ref{subsec:sim details} for further details), as the SFRs do not exhibit the decrease with time as would be expected if gas was continually being depleted.
+We compare the SFRs from our four simulations in Figure \ref{fig:sfr}.
+In the left panel, we show the time evolution of the total SFR for all of our simulations, while in the right panel, we show the SFR surface density (SFRD) as a function of galactocentric radius, averaged over $t=0.5-2.0$ Gyr.
+In the evolution of the SFR of the MHD and CRMHD runs, we can see the effect of the complete mass return in SNe (recall Section \ref{subsec:sim details} for further details), as the SFRs do not exhibit the decrease over time as would otherwise be expected if gas were to be continually depleted\karin{.
+An example of this can b seen in Fig. 8 in \cite{göller2024}}.
 The MHD-low and CRMHD-low galaxies start off with a strong initial burst of star formation and then a weakly decreasing SFR over the 2 Gyr, likely because over the evolution the magnetic field builds up to similar values as in the CRMHD and MHD cases.
 The stronger magnetic field in the CRMHD and MHD galaxies leads to a later onset of star formation, as the gravitational collapse of gas must fight the pressure provided by the magnetic fields.
 At all times the SFR of the simulations with CRs lies below that of the corresponding MHD simulations with the same initial magnetic field strength, showing that the additional pressure from CRs makes it more difficult to form stars.
-The global SFR in the MHD and MHD-low simulations averaged over $t=0.5-2.0$ Gyr is 1.2 and 2.1 $\rm M_\odot \, {\rm yr^{-1}}$, respectively, which is consistent with observations that suggest the SFR of the Milky Way lies between $1-2\rm \ M_\odot \ yr^{-1}$ (e.g.\ \citealt{Licquia_2015,Elia_2022}).
-For CRMHD and CRMHD-low the average SFR in this time-frame is 0.62 and 0.96 $\rm M_\odot \, {\rm yr^{-1}}$, respectively.
+The global SFR in the MHD and MHD-low simulations averaged over $t=0.5-2.0$ Gyr is 1.2 and 2.1 $\rm M_\odot \, {\rm yr^{-1}}$, respectively.
+For CRMHD and CRMHD-low the average SFR in this time frame is 0.62 and 0.96 $\rm M_\odot \, {\rm yr^{-1}}$, respectively. \karin{These values are consistent with observations that suggest the SFR of the Milky Way lies between $1-2\rm \ M_\odot \ yr^{-1}$ (e.g.,\ \citealt{Licquia_2015,Elia_2022}), although the SFR in the CR-simulations fall on the lower end.}

 A similar behavior can be observed in the SFR density, shown in the right panel of Figure \ref{fig:sfr}.
-The inclusion of CRs gives a lower SFRD at all radii, with the median SFRD decreasing by 64\% and 14\% in MHD/CRMHD and MHD-low/CRMHD-low respectively.
-In the MHD and CRMHD galaxies the SFRD drops off rapidly at a radius of about 15 kpc, while in the MHD-low and CRMHD-low galaxies we have star formation out to around 23 kpc, consistent with what we saw in Figure \ref{fig:morphology}.
+The inclusion of CRs gives a lower SFRD at all radii, with the median SFRD decreasing by 64\% and 14\% in MHD and CRMHD and MHD-low and CRMHD-low, respectively.
+In the MHD and CRMHD galaxies, the SFRD drops off rapidly at a radius of about 15 kpc; whereas in the MHD-low and CRMHD-low galaxies we have star formation out to around 23 kpc, consistent with what we see in Figure \ref{fig:morphology}.